-How to Install Python on Windows – Possible Issues after Installation
+How to Install Python on Windows in 5 Minutes – Possible Issues after Python Installation

-Previously, we discussed Introduction to python.
-In this Install Python Windows tutorial, we will see how to install python windows.
-Along with this, we will discuss issues we faced after the installation of Python.
+In this Install Python Windows tutorial, we will see how to install python on windows.
+Along with this, we will discuss possible issues you can face after the installation of Python.

-So, let’s start how to install Python Windows Tutorial.
+So, let’s start with how to install Python Windows Tutorial.

 Installing and running Python on your personal computer is no difficult task.
 It involves just a few simple steps:

-Firstly, to install Python Windows you need to download required binaries from the following link:
+Firstly, to install Python Windows you need to download the required Python binaries.

 We recommend you to download Python latest (Python 3.6.3, currently) installer for Windows.